Yangyf1125/EasyAgent/README.md

 [English](README.md) | [简体中文](README_ZH.md)

-EasyAgent is an intelligent agent system built on LangChain and LangGraph, integrating multiple powerful tools and services to help users accomplish various complex tasks.
+EasyAgent is an intelligent agent system built on LangChain and LangGraph, integrating multiple mcp tools and services to help users accomplish various tasks.

 ## Features